Gravitational Wave Astronomy With TianQin: Birth and growth of MBHs

 For reasonable IMBH masses, there is only a mild effect on the structure of the surrounding cluster, even though the binary binding energy can exceed the cluster's binding energy.
 Simulations demonstrate that the residual eccentricity should be observable in the TianQin band, inducing a measurable phase difference from circular binaries in the last year before the merger.
 Despite the energy input from the binary decreasing the density of the core and slowing down interactions, the total time to coalescence is typically less than 100 million years, making these mergers unique snapshots of clustered star formation.

-Gravitational wave observations from TianQin will provide invaluable data on the formation and evolution of IMBH binaries.
-By detecting the early inspiral signals of stellar-mass black holes years to decades before their final merger, TianQin will be able to study the dynamics of dense stellar environments and the role of IMBHs in these systems.
+GW observations from TianQin will provide invaluable data on the formation and evolution of IMBH binaries.
+By detecting the early inspiral signals of stellar-mass BHs years to decades before their final merger, TianQin will be able to study the dynamics of dense stellar environments and the role of IMBHs in these systems.
 Additionally, the detection capabilities of TianQin will be enhanced by its sensitivity to the millihertz frequency range, making it particularly effective in observing the inspiral and final merger stages of IMBH binaries.

 While TianQin excels in detecting IMBH binaries due to its sensitivity to higher frequencies, its collaboration with other space-borne detectors, such as LISA, will provide significant scientific advantages.
-Joint observations can enhance our ability to distinguish between different models of black hole formation and evolution by covering a broader range of masses and redshifts \cite{Gao:2024uqc, Shuman:2021ruh, Zhang:2021wwd, Zhang:2021kkh, Yang:2022cgm, Liu:2023hqe}.
+Joint observations can enhance our ability to distinguish between different models of BH formation and evolution by covering a broader range of masses and redshifts \cite{Gao:2024uqc, Shuman:2021ruh, Zhang:2021wwd, Zhang:2021kkh, Yang:2022cgm, Liu:2023hqe}.
 This synergy will help resolve uncertainties in current models and potentially uncover new phenomena.
-TianQin's unique capabilities, combined with those of LISA, promise to advance the field of gravitational wave astronomy, offering new insights into the formation and evolution of massive black holes.
+TianQin's unique capabilities, combined with those of LISA, promise to advance the field of GW astronomy, offering new insights into the formation and evolution of MBHs.

 Studies have analyzed the signals from binary IMBH systems using waveform models obtained from numerical relativity simulations \cite{Wang:2024iyj} coupled with post-Newtonian calculations at the highest available order~\cite{amaro-seoane_santamaria_2010}.
 These analyses indicate that IMBH binaries with total masses between 200 and 20,000 $M_\odot$ would produce significant SNRs in Advanced LIGO, Virgo, and ET.
 Joint detection with TianQin would help break the degeneracies in parameter extraction.
 The expected event rate of IMBH binary coalescences has been computed for different binary configurations, revealing interesting values that depend on the spin of the IMBHs.
 Ground-based GW observatories' prospects for detecting and characterizing IMBHs would not only provide robust tests of general relativity but also corroborate the existence of these systems.
 Such detections would allow astrophysicists to probe the stellar environments of IMBHs and their formation processes.